Hyland R. Johns Grant Program

 Established in 1995 to honor one of the leaders in the arboriculture industry and a founder of the ISA Research Trust, the Hyland R. Johns Grant Program funds longer term research and technology transfer projects that have the potential of benefiting the everyday work of arborists.

 Projects are expected to be completed within three to five years; with a maximum award value of $50,000.
 TREE Fund requires a match of at least 10% cash or in-kind.
 No project may receive more than one award from this program.
-No university or institutional overhead expenses may be funded by this grant.
+Applicants may include institutional overhead costs in the project budget.
+TREE Fund caps such costs in its grant awards at 10% of total grant value.
+Unrecovered institutional overhead costs above this cap may be counted toward the required grant match.

 Applications are due April 1 and will only be accepted through the online application form.